Cattle that eat even a little grain lose these Top 10 attributes of 100% grassfed beef: (according to a USDA/Clemson study[i])

 - Lower in the saturated fats linked with heart disease

-- Plus, there are no antibiotics, hormones or animal bi-products.
-(Just grass, mam!)
+- Added Bonus!
+There are no antibiotics, hormones or animal by-products in KOL Foods products.

 Cows were designed to eat grass, which means that they process it and maintain a healthy digestive system.
 Feedlot cattle are finished with a grain diet, mainly corn and soy, which makes for a quick weight gain and a higher percentage of fat in the tissue.